44 natural soap colorants reveal many ways to color your homemade soap naturally, along with ideas for exfoliation, antioxidants, and more!

 Natural Soap Colorants that Don’t Work Well

 Even though they’re natural, there are some things that I’ve found just don’t seem to work.
 Fresh fruits and vegetables, for the most part, don’t work at all.
 Lye does what’s called transmogrification.
 In short, that means it changes things.
 In the case of fresh foods, lye will usually rot them, creating an ugly mess and a ruined batch of soap.
 Sometimes even dried things don’t work.
 Many of the mints will turn bright green, then after a few weeks will turn brown.
 Rose petals usually turn brown in a matter of days.
 Lavender will stay purple for a few days, then turn green, finally ending at brown.

 So what can you do to get around that?
 Not much.
 Most soap makers don’t use plant material, relying on essential oils alone.
 You can try soaking the dried herbs in Vitamin E oil, a natural preservative of sorts.
 Mostly, it works for a while then you’re back where you started.

 What do I do?
 I use what I know works.
 Calendula for yellow, kelp for green, and coffee and chocolate for brown.

 More Fun Soap Additions

 I also add some heavy whipping cream to my Strawberries and Cream soap.
 I’ve heard from others that if fresh cream is used it will go bad, but I’ve never had a problem.
 I put a tablespoon or so in after trace has been reached.
 Another favorite during fall is my Autumn Soap.
-It has canned pumpkin, heavy cream, turbinado sugar and pumpkin pie spice.
+It has canned pumpkins, heavy cream, turbinado sugar, and pumpkin pie spice.
 I can’t keep that one in stock!